SoroushNajafi/SoroushNajafi/README.md

-- 👋 Hi, I’m SoroushNajafi
+- 👋 Hi there I’m SoroushNajafi
 - 👀 I’m interested in Django and Python
 - 📫 How to reach me soroush.najafi89@gmail.com